snadi/snadi.github.io/pages/smr.md

 ## Funding

-The research we do could not be possible without the support of the following funding agencies and companies:
+The research we do could not be possible without the support of the following funding agencies and industrial partners:

 * NSERC
 * Canada Research Chairs Program